Music of South Africa: Voëlvry movement

-The 1990s
+1990s

 New rhythms

 In 1994, South African media was liberalised and new musical styles arose.
 Prophets of Da City became known as a premier hip hop crew, though a South Africanised style of hip hop known as kwaito soon replaced actual hip hop groups.
 In kwaito, synthesisers and other electronic instruments are common, and slow jams adopted from Chicago house musicians like The Fingers, Tony Humphries and Robert Owen are also standard.
 Stars of kwaito include Trompies, Bongo Maffin, TKZee, Mandoza and Boom Shaka.
 The band Tree63 also emerged, first known for their hit single, "A Million Lights" and then further popularised by their version of Matt Redman's "Blessed Be Your Name".

 Gospel

 The biggest star of 1990s gospel was Rebecca Malope, whose 1995 album Shwele Baba was extremely popular.
 Malope continues to record, in addition to performers such as Lusanda Spiritual Group, Barorisi Ba Morena, Amadodana Ase Wesile, Vuyo Mokoena and International Pentacoastal Church Choir, Rayreed Soul Beat, Lundi, Joyous Celebration, and Scent From Above who have performed in Botswana occasionally.
 In 2000s Vuyo Mooena has emerged as the best selling Gospel artist.
 His albums have been audited to be in Top 5 selling in the country.
 In his album he sang in all South African languages like Venda, Shangaan, Sotho, Zulu and Xhosa.
 The industry has also been joined by the likes of Hlengiwe Mhlaba (whose Aphendule is popular) and Solly Moholo.
 Also we see the new singers like Oleseng Shuping become popular and he won the king of gospel award.